Thomas Mardaga: Priesthood

 Mardaga was ordained a priest in Baltimore for the Archdiocese of Baltimore by Archbishop Michael J. Curley on May 14, 1940.
 Mardaga then served as a curate at St. Paul Parish in Baltimore until being transferred to the Basilica of the Assumption, where he later became rector.
 In addition to his pastoral work, he served as archdiocesan director of the Catholic Youth Organization and the Confraternity of Christian Doctrine, executive secretary of the Catholic Charities Fund, and a member of the archdiocesan board of consultors.
 Mardaga was named a domestic prelate by the Vatican in 1963.

 Auxiliary Bishop of Baltimore

 On December 9, 1966, Mardaga was appointed auxiliary bishop of Baltimore and titular bishop of Mutugenna by Pope Paul VI.
-He received his episcopal consecration on January 25, 1967, at the Basilica of of the Assumption of the Blessed Virgin Mary in Baltimore from Cardinal Lawrence Shehan, with Bishops John Russell and Thomas Murphy serving as co-consecrators, at the Cathedral of Mary Our Queen in Baltimore.
+He received his episcopal consecration on January 25, 1967, at the Basilica of the Assumption of the Blessed Virgin Mary in Baltimore from Cardinal Lawrence Shehan, with Bishops John Russell and Thomas Murphy serving as co-consecrators, at the Cathedral of Mary Our Queen in Baltimore.
 As an auxiliary bishop, he continued to serve as rector of the Basilica of the Assumption.